PundiAI/pundi-docs/pundi-aifx/tutorials/commands-documentation.md

 ### Governance

 Governance is the process from which users in the Pundi AIFX can come to consensus on software upgrades, parameters of the mainnet or signaling mechanisms through text proposals.
-This is done through voting on proposals, which will be submitted by `FX` holders on the mainnet.
+This is done through voting on proposals, which will be submitted by `PUNDIAI` holders on the mainnet.

 Some considerations about the voting process:

-* Voting is done by bonded `FX` holders on a 100 bonded `FX` 1 vote basis
+* Voting is done by bonded `PUNDIAI` holders on a 1 bonded `PUNDIAI` 1 vote basis
 * Delegators who do not vote will inherit the vote of their validator
 * Votes are tallied at the end of the voting period (2 weeks on mainnet).
 Addresses can vote multiple times before the end of the voting period to update their `Option` value (incurring transaction fees each time), only the most recently casted vote will count as valid
 * Voters can choose between options `Yes`, `No`, `NoWithVeto` and `Abstain`